-Any car that is being kept exclusively on private land does not need to pay tax, but the vehicle's registered keeper must complete a SORN to inform the DVLA that it will not be used on public roads.
-For more information see our guide to declaring a SORN.
+Any car that's being kept exclusively on private land does not need to be taxed, though the vehicle's registered keeper must complete a Statutory Off Road Notification (SORN) to inform the DVLA that it won't be used on public roads.
+For more information, see our guide to declaring a SORN.

-To tax your car you will need to prove that it is insured and if it is more than three years old, that it has passed its MOT.
+To be able to tax your car, you'll need to prove you have valid insurance and if it's more than three years old, that it's passed its MOT.